godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-3.md

 The improvements for Android don't stop there.
 Thanks to the work of [Anish Kumar](https://github.com/syntaxerror247) in [GH-117109](https://github.com/godotengine/godot/pull/117109), you can now switch to portrait mode while in the script editor on Android devices.
 This makes it easier to view code while you're typing on a virtual keyboard.
 Note that distraction-free mode must be **enabled** for this to be possible (it can be toggled).
 This restriction has to be in place, since the side docks take a lot of horizontal space and the script editor in portrait mode wouldn't be practical with the side docks visible.

-Here's an example of it in action on the game *Rift Raff*, where PiP mode is only enabled during one of the game's waves:

 <video autoplay loop muted playsinline title="Script editor used in portrait mode on Android after enabling distraction-free mode">
   <source src="/storage/blog/dev-snapshot-godot-4-7-dev-3/android-script-editor-orientation-change.mp4?1" type="video/mp4">